If you’ve been reading my series about our Pigeon Forge trip a few weeks ago then you already know how much fun we had!

 The Island Rope Course

-This 3 story zip line obstacle course was the first thing my girls wanted to do when we arrived at The Island.
-This was then followed by two more trips that’s how much they loved it!
+This 3 story zip line obstacle course was the first thing my girls wanted to do when we arrived to The Island.
+This was then followed by two more trips thats how much they loved it!

 My girls loved spending some time, more like hours playing games at Arcade City.
 This arcade has a little bit of everything.
 They enjoyed having some free time away from us and came back with bags of goodies that they won!